siddiqur-54/task_documentations/Normalization and ACID Properties/Normalization and ACID Properties_README.md

   - **X** is called the determinant, and **Y** is the dependent.
   - **X → Y** means that if two tuples (rows) of `R` agree on the attributes in **X**, then they must also agree on the attributes in **Y**.

+**Key Points**

+i. **Determinants**: The attributes on the left side of the arrow in a functional dependency. ii. **Dependents**: The attributes on the right side of the arrow in a functional dependency. iii. **Closure**: The set of all attributes functionally determined by a given set of attributes.

 In other words, if you know the value of **X**, you can uniquely determine the value of **Y**.

 ### Properties of Functional Dependencies